This travel policy supersedes all previous versions and is current as of December 2021.

-ITRC provides travel cost reimbursement to state, public stakeholder, tribal stakeholder, and academic members of ITRC who are preapproved to attend ITRC events and other meetings on a meeting-by-meeting basis.
-Travel costs include but are not limited to airfare, meals, applicable registration fees, and lodging.
-Travel reimbursement is provided by ITRC according to federal guidelines, as well as ITRC’s Travel Policy.
-Reimbursement checks are typically mailed within 30-days of receipt of travel reimbursement forms by ITRC.
-It is the responsibility of ITRC leadership, including Team Leaders and Program Advisors, to make ITRC members seeking ITRC travel reimbursement aware of the ITRC Travel Policy prior to traveling to an event.
-Reimbursement may be refused if reimbursement requests are not in accordance with federal guidelines and the ITRC Travel Policy.
+ITRC provides travel cost reimbursement to state, public/tribal/emeritus stakeholders, and academic members of ITRC who are pre-approved to attend ITRC events, conferences and other approved meetings.
+Travel costs include but are not limited to airfare, meals and incidentals at per diem rates, applicable registration fees, and lodging.
+Travel reimbursement is provided by ITRC according to federal guidelines, as well as ITRC's Travel Policy.
+ITRC travelers are expected to refer to the ITRC Logistics Sheet for each travel event.
+Before any outreach occurs, ITRC's Outreach Request Form above must be completed.

 Reimbursement Request Requirements

-- Pre-approval from ITRC is required for car mileage claims totaling 600 miles or more roundtrip.
+- Personal Vehicle Expenses: Pre-approval from the ITRC Director must be requested at least 2 weeks prior to travel for car mileage claims totaling 600 miles or more roundtrip.
 A cost estimate must be submitted prior to pre-approval that shows a cost savings to ITRC of driving vs. flying.
 The cost estimate must include mileage costs and parking as well as airline quotes from various airlines and associated air travel costs.

-- Pre-approval from ITRC is required for reimbursement of rental car charges.
+- Rental Car: Pre-approval from the ITRC Director is required for reimbursement of rental car charges.
 Pre-approval and reimbursement will only be provided in cases where the cost of taxis/shuttles would exceed the cost of a rental car or in other mitigating circumstances.
 A cost comparison must be submitted prior to pre-approval showing rental car charges (gas and parking, etc.) as compared to the cost of taxis/shuttles.